The Muppet Show

 Parents Need to Know

-Parents need to know that this vibrant mix of live action and puppetry was created to entertain both parents and kids, which means the content is family-friendly to a fault.
+Parents need to know that The Muppet Show is a vibrant mix of live action and puppetry that was created to entertain both parents and kids, which means the content is family-friendly to a fault.
 The series does serve to promote the Muppet brand, but that's not really the point.
 There's also some cartoonish violence in the form of explosions, falls, and other shenanigans, but no one gets seriously injured.

 What's the story?